 Do you believe that healing and growth for one cannot occur at the expense of another, and that both equines and humans are deserving of consent, choice and a voice in the process?

-Consider the EQUUSOMA™ Basics 5-day intensive training for your continuing education goals.
+Consider the EQUUSOMA™ 5-day Training Intensives for your continuing education goals.

 - Grounded in Somatic Experiencing® (Peter Levine), polyvagal theory (Stephen Porges), attachment theory (Mary Ainsworth, Mary Main, John Bowlby), and developmental trauma work (Kathy Kain and Stephen Terrell)

 - Explores equine-human relationships from the lens of trauma, attachment ruptures, nervous system patterns and co-regulation